Child Culture Design MA level

 Child Culture Design – a new master specialization focusing on play

 Imagine a design specialization where the focus is on the perspective of a child: On children’s play, pedagogy, development, culture, health and above all on the tools of play.
 On the participation and inlfuence of childen and youth on society.
 Imagine a design specialization that utilizes the great existing bank of knowledge that has been accumulated in Sweden, in such areas as play, health care, education and communication.
-In the Fall of 2009 this vision became a reality at HDK- School of Design and Crafts, Universtiy of Gothenburg, with the introduction of the Child Culture Design Programme, CCD, a design programme unlike any other.
+In the Fall of 2009 this vision became a reality at HDK- Academy of Design and Crafts, Universtiy of Gothenburg, with the introduction of the Child Culture Design Programme, CCD, a design programme unlike any other.

-According to Unicef, the UN organisation for children’s rights, Sweden is the only country in the world meeting all the demands on the Unicef 10-point list.
 The distinguished child competence that Sweden has is a unique platform for future development.
 In this development design plays an important role.
 Child Culture Design is a design programme that welcomes you, whether your interest is in products, architecture, visual communication, and/or interaction design.

 In Child Culture Design you will make use of your practical and theoretical knowledge and skills through the framework of set courses and projects.
-Such projects will be carried out in cooperation with external partners and range over various fields such as: environments for children, artifacts within these environments, tools of play, interactive objects, outdoor play equipment, children's books and new media.
+Such projects will be carried out in cooperation with external partners and range over various fields such as: environments for children, artefacts within these environments, tools of play, interactive objects, outdoor play equipment, children's books and new media.

 A main aspect of this programme is to train students to apply and translate cross-disciplinary knowledge and research to design practice.